LRCF Board Members

 Called a “Hope Celebration,” LRCF hosts a dinner and program in honor of Bond County cancer survivors and their caregivers.

-The Celebration of Life Festival offers food, games, bounce houses, face painting, a cake walk, a photo booth, and entertainment in a family atmosphere.
+The Celebration of Life Festival offers food, games, music, bounce houses, face painting, a bake walk, a photo booth, and entertainment in a family atmosphere.
 This year’s theme is “Stand By Me”.
 The evening concludes with a luminary ceremony.

 2017’s Celebration of Life Festival is Saturday, September 30 @ American Farm Heritage Museum’s main building in Greenville, Illinois.